billy22g/handbook/_pages/about-us/offices/chicago.md

 If you need pens, paper, and other office supplies, there are a few items above the coffee making area.

-### <a id="printers"></a>Printers

-The printer by the IT Help Desk prints 8.5x11s in black and white or color.
-Its IP address is `172.30.53.137` (select "HP Jetdirect - Socket" as the protocol on OS X), and it's physically located on the 37th floor lobby.

-A fancier printer that can scan and print 11x17s is located on the 36th floor.
-Its IP address is `172.30.53.39`.
-To locate it, go to the hallway in front and to the right of the lobby.

 ## <a id="amenities"></a>Amenities

 ### <a id="transit-subsidy"></a>Transit subsidy